shurizzle/xs-timeout/README.md

 - SIGCONT will re-open the X11 connection and call resets
 - SIGALRM will restart the timers, so resets are called

-It can be useful if you want to implements something like caffeine/caffeinate.
+They can be useful if you want to implements something like caffeine/caffeinate.

 ---